Francesco Caldei: Life

-In July 1651 Caldei married Giovanna de Poli, a widow.
+In July 1651, Caldei married Giovanna de Poli, a widow.
 In the wedding contract, dated 6 July 1657, the amount of the dowry and its destination at the death of her husband were specified.
-On 21 November 1660 his wife wrote her will.
+On 21 November 1660, his wife wrote her will.
 It is not clear when she died.
-The biographer Marco Boschini dedicated some quatrains to Francesco Mantovano and inserted a woodcut derived of one his paintings in a gallery of famous Venetian painters in his La carta del navegar pitoresco, which was published in 1660.
+The biographer Marco Boschini dedicated some quatrains to Francesco Mantovano and inserted a woodcut derived from one of his paintings in a gallery of famous Venetian painters in his La carta del navegar pitoresco, which was published in 1660.

-In 1661 Caldei is cited as an expert and intermediary for the sale of statues owned by the nobleman Pietro Marcello to Charles II, Duke of Mantua and Montferrat.
-In 1663 the painter is included in the Fifth Catalogue of painters of name who currently live in Venice which Giustiniano Martinioni added to his Venetia città nobilissima et singolare descritta in XIII libri da M. Francesco Sansovino.
-On 21 November 1663 he made a will.
-From the will it is clear that his first wife had died and that he had not yet remarried.
-In 1665 the artist was hired as assessor of the inventory of Giuseppe Martis' estate.
-In 1672 he was again mentioned in the same role, this time for the estate of the painter Giovan Andrea Fumiani.
+In 1661, Caldei is cited as an expert and intermediary for the sale of statues owned by the nobleman Pietro Marcello to Charles II, Duke of Mantua and Montferrat.
+In 1663, the painter was included in the Fifth Catalogue of painters of name who currently live in Venice, which Giustiniano Martinioni added to his Venetia città nobilissima et singolare descritta in XIII libri da M. Francesco Sansovino.
+On 21 November 1663, he made a will.
+From the will, it is clear that his first wife had died and that he had not yet remarried.
+In 1665, the artist was hired as assessor of the inventory of Giuseppe Martis' estate.
+In 1672, he was again mentioned in the same role, this time for the estate of the painter Giovan Andrea Fumiani.

 On 19 May 1674, Caldei wrote his second will.
-From the deed it is clear that he had remarried.
+From the deed, it is clear that he had remarried.
 He died on 22 May 1674 in Venice.